Home Inspection

 Gutters and Downspouts

-According to NACHI’s Home Inspection Standards of Practice, home inspectors are required to inspect the gutters and downspouts during the general home inspection.
+According to NACHI’s Home Inspection Standards of Practice, home inspectors must inspect the gutters and downspouts during the general home inspection.

 Problems with Downspouts

-The SOPs recommend that downspout water must divert water at least four to six feet away from the home’s foundations.
-This is a fairly common issue that can have serious implications.
-If the downspout is directing water straight towards the home’s foundations, it has the potential to cause serious structural damage.
+The SOPs recommend that downspout water divert at least four to six feet from the foundation.
+This is a reasonably common issue that can have profound implications.
+If the downspout is directing water straight towards the home’s foundations, it has the potential to cause severe structural damage.

-Just a few inches of rain can produce thousands of gallons of water runoff, and if the land surrounding the building has a negative gradient, or if the drainage is poor, this water has no place to go other than towards the basement, crawlspaces, and foundations.
+A few inches of rain can produce thousands of gallons of water runoff.
+If the land surrounding the building has a negative gradient or the drainage is poor, this water has nowhere to go other than toward the basement, crawlspaces, and foundations.

-Left alone, downspouts discharging too close to the foundation can cause localized flooding which can contribute to foundation problems after a few short years.
+Left alone, downspouts discharging too close to the foundation can cause localized flooding, contributing to foundation problems after a few short years.

-The downspout will also be inspected for a proper connection to the gutter and the roof structure, as well as damage that can be caused by weather conditions and impact from vehicles.
+The downspout will also be inspected for a proper connection to the gutter and the roof structure and damage that weather conditions and vehicle impact can cause.

 Downspouts should also avoid terminating onto other roof surfaces so they don’t cause secondary issues elsewhere.
 Discharging large quantities of stormwater runoff onto roof shingles will cause them to wear out faster and increase the likelihood of a roof leak forming.